wagtail/wagtail/README.md

 Wagtail works with [Python 3](https://www.python.org/downloads/), on any platform.

-To get started with Wagtail, run the following in a virtual environment:
+To get started with using Wagtail, run the following in a virtual environment:

 ```bash
 pip install wagtail